 Ivan: When the property sat on the market for eight months with no interest then they came back to us and told us it didn’t work out with the first realtor.
 They asked if we would list it, and then they asked us again: What’s the price you think this property can sell?
 I said, once again, six point five million.
 All of a sudden this was a big story because it’s Zaha Hadid and it was a three point five million dollar reduction from the first realtor’s initial price.

-TMGRS: And If you have a seller or a buyer looking at six point five million dollar property and if the transaction goes smooth, and you were honest, and ethical, that buyer has friends and family members that are probably in that same price range.
+TMGRS: And If you have a seller or a buyer looking at six point five million dollar property and if the transaction goes smoothly, and you were honest and ethical, that buyer has friends and family members that are probably in that same price range.
 Now your career has referrals coming in that direction.

-Ivan: In the W Hotel many units are over eight hundred thousand dollars, so the Zaha Hadid deal immediately transported my reputation and my image from being a “five hundred to eight hundred thousand dollar sales guy” to being a one million, million-plus top luxury realtor in Miami Beach.
+Ivan: In the W Hotel many units are over eight hundred thousand dollars, so the Zaha Hadid deal immediately transported my reputation and my image from being a “five hundred to eight hundred thousand dollar sales guy” to be a million-plus Miami Beach Luxury Realtor.

 TMGRS: So now you’re in a different realm different level of clients, different level of expectations as well?